Jump toUpdate content

 This plugin supports at rest encryption of the volumes with Cryptsetup/LUKS.

-Storage class parameters
+Storage Class parameters

-You will also need an passphrase to encrypt/decrypt the volume, which is take from the secrets passed to the NodeStageVolume
+In order to have an encrypted volume, encrypted: true needs to be added to the StorageClass parameters.
+You will also need a passphrase to encrypt/decrypt the volume, which is taken from the secrets passed to the NodeStageVolume and NodeExpandVolume method.

 The external-provisioner can be used to pass down the wanted secret to the CSI plugin (v1.0.1+).

-Two additional parameters are needed on the StorageClass:
+Some additional parameters are needed on the StorageClass:

-: The name of the secretcsi.storage.k8s.io/node-stage-secret-namespace
+• csi.storage.k8s.io/node-stage-secret-name: The name of the secret

-: The namespace of the secret
+• csi.storage.k8s.io/node-stage-secret-namespace: The namespace of the secret

-The secret needs to have the passphrase in the entry with the key encryptionPassphrase
+The secret needs to have the passphrase in the entry with the key encryptionPassphrase.

-For instance with the following secret:
+For instance, with the following secret:

 apiVersion: v1